 Cash is good for changing behavior.
 I used cash for years as a teenager to manage my money.
-Now, I don’t have more than $5 – $10 of cash on me unless I am traveling (No thief would be happy to rob me).
+Now, I don’t have more than $5 – $10 of cash on me unless I am traveling (thieves wouldn’t be happy to rob me).

 If you struggle with spending, cash is harder to spend than swiping a card.
 According to a study, people spend 17% more money when using a credit card than if they were to use cash.

-Other than for behavior change or teaching purposes, I think you’re better off doing something else with your dollars in place of using cash.
+Other than for behavior change or teaching purposes, I think you’re better off doing something else with your dollars then leaving them in cold hard cash.

 - Liquidity – It’s easy to get to when you need it